bitcraze/bitcraze-website/src/index.md

 The source code is open making it easy to investigate or modify any part of the system, giving the students a direct connection from theory to the real world."

-portalexample="Examples areas: realtime systems, automatic control and signal processing "%}
+portalexample="Examples areas: realtime systems, automatic control and signal processing"

+portallink="/diy/"

+%}

 {% include index-portal-left.html portalheader="Used in development" portalimg="/images/frontpage/front-page-portal-pic-1.jpg" portaltext="
 Prototype your flying application in the comfort of your lab and usual development environment on a small and handy Crazyflie.
 Add sensors and other hardware as needed through the expansion ports.
-When everything is tested and working as expected, move to a larger platform and go outdors.
+When everything is tested and working as expected, move to a larger platform and go outdoors.
 Try out if your favourite programming language is doing well for drones or investigate how to use sensor data to understand the real world."